Professor Joanna Collingwood

 - The Warwick Medical Imaging Network (W-MIN) was formerly funded by the University of Warwick 'Science and Technology for Health' Global Research Programme, and shared fMRI lectures and a record of former seminars are available from the W-MIN website.

-- March 2021: Congratulations to Jake on gaining his PhD!
+- March 2021: Congratulations to Jake on gaining his PhD, and to Jane on gaining her MRes!

 - January 2021: Congratulations to Surya on gaining her PhD!